rowanc1/phd-thesis/content/phd/richards.md

 The arrows are the locations of the discretized flux $\vec f$ on each cell face.
 Modified after {cite:t}`fvtutorial`.
 ```

 The discretization of a diffusion-like equation on an orthogonal mesh is well-known (see {cite:p}`Haber2001,fletcher,HaberHeldmannAscher07,Ascher2011` and reference within).
-We discretize the differential operators by using the usual mass balance consideration and the elimination of the flux, $\bff$ \footnote{Here we assume an isotropic conductivity that leads to a diagonal mass matrix and this yields easy elimination of the fluxes.}.
+We discretize the differential operators by using the usual mass balance consideration and the elimination of the flux, $\bff$ [^2].
 This spatial discretization leads to the following discrete nonlinear system of ordinary differential equations (assuming homogeneous Dirichlet boundary conditions):

+[^2]: Here we assume an isotropic conductivity that leads to a diagonal mass matrix and this yields easy elimination of the fluxes.

 % equations/richards/richards-mixed-discrete